exercism/javascript/exercises/practice/bob/.approaches/switch-statement/content.md

 ## Shortening

-When the body of an `if` statement is a single line, both the test expression and the body could be put on the same line, like so
+When the body of an `if` statement is a short single line, both the test expression and the body could be put on the same line, like so

 ```javascript
 if (input == "") return "Fine.
 Be that way!";